grensen/pcdc/README.md

-These are parallel coordinates, one of the best ways I know to visualize data in an understandable way.
+# Parallel Coordinates Distribution Count (PCDC)

+## Parallel Coordinates Basics

 <p align="center">
     <img src="https://github.com/grensen/pcdc/blob/main/figures/parallele_koordinaten_ger_wikipedia.png" >
 </p>

+These are parallel coordinates, one of the best ways I know to visualize data in an understandable way.

 The problem starts with larger datasets and the available height on the display and its resolution, which determines how many lines can be drawn.
 Click on the animations for full screen.

+## Parallel Coordinates: Small vs. Big Data

 <div style="text-align: center;">
   <img src="https://github.com/grensen/pcdc/blob/main/figures/parallel_coordinates_iris_fraud.gif" >